 - management requests a meeting with the exclusive representative to discuss a written contract or submits its proposed changes to working conditions; or

 - within the time specified in the existing collective bargaining agreement, either party notifies the other of its intent to renegotiate the existing contract.

 Negotiations typically are accomplished using one of two methods (or sometimes, a combination of the two)

 The first-line supervisor is the management team member closest to the problems of the work site.
 He or she is in a good position to quickly determine difficulties in implementing provisions of the existing agreement, to know which ones are working well, and to anticipate provisions that should be included in the next contract with the union.
-Supervisors need to bring this information to the attention of the management negotiating team (or the labor relations specialist).
+Supervisors need to bring this information to the attention of the management negotiating team or the installation labor relations specialist.
 Throughout the life of the negotiated agreement, supervisors should advise the management negotiating team whenever some provision of the agreement works particularly well, and when a provision is difficult to administer.
-The negotiating team will keep a record of these comments which will assist them in preparing for the next round of negotiations.
+The negotiating team will keep a record of these comments, which will assist them in preparing for the next round of negotiations.